YangXZ-lab/mirdeep-p3/docs/core-dataset.md

 # Construct new core dataset and evaluation

-> Moved from README.
-This guide describes how to build and evaluate
+> This guide describes how to build and evaluate
 > a new PmiREN core dataset, and how to prepare input data.

 ## Construct new core dataset and evaluation